JumpSTART triage

 The JumpSTART pediatric triage MCI triage tool (usually shortened to JumpSTART) is a variation of the simple triage and rapid treatment (START) triage system.
 Both systems are used to sort patients into categories at mass casualty incidents (MCIs).
 However, JumpSTART was designed specifically for triaging children in disaster settings.
-Though JumpSTART was developed for use in children from infancy to age 8, where age is not immediately obvious, it is used in any patient who appears to be a child (patients who appear to be young adults are triaged using START).
+Although JumpSTART was initially developed for use with children from infancy to age 8, where age is not immediately obvious, it is used in any patient who appears to be a child (patients who appear to be young adults are triaged using START).

 JumpSTART was created in 1995 by Dr. Lou Romig, a pediatric emergency and disaster physician working at Miami Children's Hospital.
-After seeing the effects of Hurricane Andrew on the pediatric population, Dr. Romig became interested in pediatric disaster medicine and developed the JumpSTART tool.
-JumpSTART was modified in 2001.
+After seeing the effects of Hurricane Andrew on the pediatric population, Dr. Romig became interested in pediatric disaster medicine and developed the JumpSTART tool, which was modified in 2001.

 Triage categories

 Like START, JumpSTART sorts patients into four categories: